grfigueira/grfigueira.github.io/_site/assets/ResumeMD_Backup.md

 - Utilized <b>3D vector math</b>, <b>memoization techniques</b>, and <b>search algorithms</b> to optimize performance and ensure reliable processing of imported 3D model for the supported formats.
 - Created <b>unit and integration tests</b> for scripts using <b>Zenject dependency injection</b> framework, improving test coverage and code reliability.
 - Collaborated using an <b>AGILE</b> methodology with <b>GitLab</b> for version control.

+## Education

+**Nova School Of Science and Technology**
+  ~ Almada, PT

+B.Sc. + M.Sc. in Computer Science and Engineering
+  ~ 2020 - 2025

+- **Master Thesis**: *Dynamic Substitutional Reality In Adaptive Virtual Experiences*.
+Researched and developed a Unity-based framework that enables the abstract design of SR experiences, allowing them to be dynamically adapted to arbitrary physical spaces.
+- Co-authored an additional paper [~P1].
+- Part of my research and implementation is being ported into a **real-world museum application** at the *Portuguese National Tile Museum* in Lisbon, Portugal.
+- **Relevant courses**: Games and Simulations, Computer Graphics, OOP, AI, Concurrent Programming, Computer Architecture.

+## Publications

+[~P1]: **Towards Augmented XR Movement and Interaction Confidence across Substitutional Reality**

+    <u>Guilherme R. Figueira</u>, Rui Nóbrega

+    *International Conference on Graphics and Interaction (ICGI), 2025*

 <!--
 <br>